Domaine Héritage

 Situated a stone’s throw from the Vermont border, the house – built in 1859 – was long recognized by its unique tower.
 During Prohibition, bootleggers used a blinking light in the tower to signal the coast was clear … to move liquor south over that border!
 Earlier, slaves escaping north along the Underground Railroad recognized the tower as a signal of the first fully free stop on their long journey to safety.
 We see the proud heritage of the property as being on the right side of history twice: booze running south and escaping slaves coming north!

-Apples grow like berries, pollinated by a mix of wild and domestic pollinators.
-All three varieties – a blend of Mac, Cortland and Lobo – have high sugar content and smaller size (we don’t ‘thin’ the apples for consumer presentation).
+Our apples are pollinated mainly by wild pollinators.
+All three varieties – Mac, Cortland and Lobo – have high sugar content, smaller size (we don’t ‘thin’ the apples for consumer presentation) and concentrated flavours.
+Like grapes, deep and old roots deliver a complexity that modern, industrial cultivation cannot.

 Terroir